Viktor Shklovsky: On Flax from ‘On Freedom of Art’, The Third Factory, 1926

 Flora Excursoria Hafniensis

-The oldest documented human use of flax is from the Upped Paleolithic period 30,000 years ago established by a find of spun, dyed and knotted flax fibers were found in the Dzudzuana Cave in present-day Georgia.
+The oldest documented human use of flax dates to the Upper Paleolithic period, around 30,000 years ago, based on the discovery of spun, dyed, and knotted flax fibers in the Dzudzuana Cave in present-day Georgia.

-In ancient Egypt, temple walls were decorated with paintings of flowering flax, linen made from flax was used for embalming mummies.
-Flax fibers are two to three times as strong as cotton fibers.
+In ancient Egypt, temple walls were decorated with paintings of flowering flax.
+Linen made from flax was used for embalming mummies, and flax fibers are two to three times as strong as cotton fibers.